FutureActivities/Craft3-API/README.md

 # Future Activities Craft 3 API

+**DEPRECATED** - Use this instead: https://github.com/FutureActivities/Craft3-REST-API

-This plugin attempts to create a RESTful API for Craft 3.
+This plugin attempts to create an API for Craft 3.

 No need to configure anything as it will automatically start working.